 The TIG-250P AC/DC provides 4T control, which is nice if you often do long welds.

-You do still have your 2T control, where you pull the trigger to start welding, and you release it to stop.
+You still have your 2T control, where you pull the trigger to start welding and release it to stop.
 But 4T means you can pull the trigger to start your arc, release it while you weld, then pull and release the trigger again to stop your bead.

 4T sounds complicated on paper.
 But for long welds, it eliminates the need to hold the trigger for the whole weld.
 Just when you start and stop.
 You can read more details on the 2T and 4T functions here.

 HF is usually found on high-end DC TIG machines.
 But it is included on this budget-priced TIG-250P AC/DC welder.
 This allows you to place the electrode tip close to the work and then simply pull the trigger to start the arc.
 No finicky scratching is needed.

 For those used to lugging TIG welders around that are large and weigh as much as you do, the TIG 250P AC/DC can change your attitude on moving a TIG welder around.

 This unit comes in at a light 35 pounds and does not take up too much space.
 It certainly qualifies as portable, but keep in mind it only runs on 220V.

 This unit can also run on generator power to follow up on the portability feature.
 Other TIG welders can struggle with the dirty power produced by a generator, but not this one.

 So, if you cannot find a 220V outlet, you do have the option to work using a generator.

 The most common things found in discussions, threads, and reviews regarding this machine are: 1) I love this machine, and 2) it has a strong feature per price ratio.